• Skip to primary navigation

 • Related Recipes

-If you like roast chicken and want something different for your festive dinner, check my Rice Stuffed Chicken recipe which is perfect for smaller parties and gatherings.
+If you like roast chicken in a Dutch oven and want something different for your upcoming festive dinner, check out my Rice Stuffed Chicken recipe which is perfect for smaller parties and gatherings.

 Why This Recipe Works?

-• You need only a few ingredients for this simple roast chicken dish.
+• You need only a few ingredients for this simple whole-roasted chicken dish.

 • Roasting the chicken in a Dutch oven makes it perfectly crispy on the outside and juicy inside.

-• It is versatile, therefore you can use any vegetables you like to eat with your roast chicken.
+• This recipe is versatile, therefore you can use any vegetables you like to eat with your roast chicken.

-• One-pot dish with a minimum washing up.
+• It is a one-pot dish with a minimum washing up.

-• Simple yet super delicious and impressive enough to serve for your dinner guests.
+• Dutch oven Whole Roasted Chicken is simple yet super delicious and impressive enough to serve for your dinner guests.

 • Garlic - Use fresh garlic without peeling.
-They will release enough flavor for both vegetables and the chicken.
-I keep the whole roasted garlic to use later for flavoring other dishes.
+They will release enough flavor for both vegetables and chicken.
+I use half of the garlic for the cavity of the chicken and the rest for the vegetables.

-• Thyme - This aromatic herb goes great with roast chicken.
+• Thyme and rosemary - These aromatic herbs go great with roast chicken.
 You can replace it with oregano or rosemary.

 • Olive Oil - Helps the chicken skin crisp and brown easily.
 You can replace it with butter or vegetable oil.

-• Carrots - They are the perfect sides for roast chicken.
-You can use other vegetables such as cauliflower, parsnip, courgettes, swede, sweet potatoes, butternut squash, and potatoes.
+• Vegetables - You can use cauliflower, parsnip, courgettes, swede, sweet potatoes, butternut squash, and potatoes.

 • Salt - Use a generous amount of salt for chicken, especially for the cavity and the skin.
 Salt helps brown the skin and make it crispy.